-- 5.114 In liaison with infrastructure providers, the Council has updated its Infrastructure Delivery Plan (IDP) to establish the quality and capacity of existing infrastructure and what additional infrastructure is required to support future growth within the borough.
-The IDP, which is a 'live' document, also provides information as to how and when the required infrastructure will be delivered and a broad indication of phasing, costs and funding mechanisms. - 5.115 The Council will work with infrastructure providers to facilitate the timely provision of infrastructure needed to support development.
-This may involve suitable phasing of development in order to ensure that essential infrastructure is in place when needed. - 5.116 As significant parts of the town's infrastructure are not actually provided by the borough council, it is important that the council continues to work closely with West Sussex County Council and other utility and service providers (such as water providers, communication companies etc.) to ensure that the necessary infrastructure is in place for the lifetime of the Plan.
-Delivery of major infrastructure will often require a multiagency approach and partnership working.
-Management agreements can also be required to ensure that effective arrangements are in place to look after infrastructure.
+- 5.115 In liaison with infrastructure providers, the Council has updated its Infrastructure Delivery Plan (IDP) to establish the quality and capacity of existing infrastructure and what additional infrastructure is required to support future growth within the borough.
+The IDP, which is a 'live' document, also provides information as to how and when the required infrastructure will be delivered and a broad indication of phasing, costs and funding mechanisms. - 5.116 The Council will work with infrastructure providers to facilitate the timely provision of infrastructure needed to support development.
+The Council will usually expect this to be before any development is operational or occupied.
+This may also involve the suitable phasing of development in order to ensure that essential infrastructure is in place when needed. - 5.117 As significant parts of the town's infrastructure are not actually provided by the Borough Council, it is important that the Council continues to work closely with West Sussex County Council and other utility and service providers (such as water providers, communication companies etc.) to ensure that the necessary infrastructure is in place for the lifetime of the Plan.
+Delivery of major infrastructure will often require a multi-

-- 5.117 Future residential and employment growth in the borough together with projected demographic changes will place increased demand upon the capacity of infrastructure.
+- agency approach and partnership working.
+Management agreements can also be required to ensure that effective arrangements are in place to look after infrastructure. - 5.118 Future residential and employment growth in the borough together with projected demographic changes will place increased demand upon the capacity of infrastructure.
 Investment to improve existing infrastructure and the provision of new infrastructure and services will be necessary in order to support sustainable development.
 The Council's Developer Contributions Supplementary Planning Document will be updated following the adoption of this Plan to clarify how and when contributions towards strategic infrastructure (e.g. health and transport) will be sought.
 The Council expects developers to fund or provide the necessary improvements so as to mitigate or compensate for the impact of their proposal.
 Government guidance allows the Council to ask for developer contributions to make sure these things are provided.
-These can be secured in a number of ways: - on large sites, a developer may be required to build or provide land for new facilities, such as schools; - a legal agreement can be used to secure financial contributions towards specific improvements that are directly related to the development (known as Planning Obligations / S106 Agreements - see below); - through a set standard charge (the Community Infrastructure Levy) that will be collected from certain types of development and used to fund projects across the borough. - 5.118 As outlined below, Planning Obligations and the Community Infrastructure Levy (CIL) are currently the two main mechanisms used by the Council to collect developer contributions towards infrastructure provision.
+These can be secured in a number of ways: - on large sites, a developer may be required to build or provide land for new facilities, such as schools; - a legal agreement can be used to secure financial contributions towards specific improvements that are directly related to the development (known as Planning Obligations / S106 Agreements - see below); - through a set standard charge (the Community Infrastructure Levy) that will be collected from certain types of development and used to fund projects across the borough. - 5.119 As outlined below, Planning Obligations and the Community Infrastructure Levy (CIL) are currently the two main mechanisms used by the Council to collect developer contributions towards infrastructure provision.
 Information on these mechanisms and an explanation of the relationship between them is set out within the Developer Contributions SPD.
 The SPD also provides greater detail on the Council's affordable housing requirements.

-5.119 Although CIL will be the principle mechanism for collecting developer contributions, the reality is that some developments will be liable to pay both CIL ('general' infrastructure) and planning obligations (site specific measures / affordable housing).
+5.120 Although CIL will be the principle mechanism for collecting developer contributions, the reality is that some developments will be liable to pay both CIL ('general' infrastructure) and planning obligations (site specific measures / affordable housing).
 In addition, where appropriate, the Council will negotiate with developers to secure additional community and environmental benefits.